 This 13th century building has always been a mystery as to what it was originally used for, so far it was thought to have been a refectory or a Lady Chapel.
 The recent paper written by CAM ARC, Cambridgeshire County Council 2008, have come up with an idea from they’re model C theory that it more likely represents an infirmary chapel or a chapter house.

-The Chapter house theory to me looks reasonably promising because recently I have found a photo of a Chapter house at Canterbury which contains many architectural similarities to the Ramsey building above.
-Below are the two photos to give some idea of the likenesses.
-Although the one at Canterbury is much more ornate.
+The Chapter house theory to me looks reasonably promising, because recently I have found a photo of a Chapter house at Canterbury, which contains many architectural similarities to the Ramsey building above, this is shown on the right.
+Although the one at Canterbury is a much more ornate affair.